gjoseph92/snakebench/README.md

 ### Profiling

+You can run [py-spy](https://github.com/benfred/py-spy) on the cluster to profile workers and the scheduler, via [dask-pyspy](https://github.com/gjoseph92/dask-pyspy).

-You can profile workers using the `--pyspy` flag.
-This will create a directory per test, and write profiles from each worker into it.
+* `--pyspy`: profile all workers.
+This will create a `profile-{test_id}` directory per test, and write profiles from each worker into it in [speedscope](https://www.speedscope.app/) format.
+* `--pyspy-scheduler`: profile scheduler.
+This will create a `profile-{test_id}.json` per test in [speedscope](https://www.speedscope.app/) format.

+These flags can be combined.

+If run on GitHub actions, the profiles are uploaded as artifacts.
+(Profiling does not run automatically though; you'd have to modify `test.yaml` to add it in the case you want to benchmark.)

 ### Driving actions locally